marshall-lee/nested_record/README.md

 # NestedRecord

-This gem allows to map json fields on `ActiveModel` objects!
+This gem is for mapping of json fields on `ActiveModel` objects!

 ## Installation